myestate-properties/myestateFrontend/README.md

-# myestateFrontend
-Created with CodeSandbox
+# myestateFrontend is an estate management system created wwith react and consumed its backend services built with java, springboot and mysql to create an wholesome estate management user experience.